rapmd73/Companion/README.md

 - **Koiki.persona.nsfw** The NSFW version of the persona.
 It is only loaded if the channel is age restricted.
 - **Koiki.png** Any PNG allowed by the Discord TOS.
 This one was created by an AI generator.
 - **Koiki.vulgarity** A list of responses when the user uses vulgarities, one per line and the more responses the better.
+- **Koiki.scamurls** A list of responses when the user posts scam/fraud links lsted in the `Companion.scam-urls` file. one per line and the more responses the better.

 #### /home/Companion/Personas/Tipsy